WindowsAzure-TrainingKit/HOL-GettingStartedWindowsAzureStorage/HOL.md

    public string QueueSas { get; set; }
 	````

-	>**Note**: In order to work against windows azure, you should update the Uri queue with the one in azure.
+	>**Note**: In order to work against Windows Azure, you should update the Uri queue with the one in azure.

-1. Replcae the if structure in the **OnActionExecuting** methodwith the following code.
+1. Replace the if structure in the **OnActionExecuting** method with the following code.

 	(Code Snippet - _GettingStartedWindowsAzureStorage_ - _Ex4-QueueSharedAccessSignature_)